openforis/sepal-doc/docs/source/cli/ofgt.rst

 DESCRIPTION
 ###########

-:code:`oft-reclass` changes pixel values to alterenative values given in a text file.
+:code:`oft-reclass` changes pixel values to alternative values given in a text file.
-The maxval parameter is used to allocate memory for the reclassification table.
+The :code:`maxval` parameter is used to allocate memory for the reclassification table.
 If it is not given in the command line, it will be asked interactively.
 The reclassification text file should consist of records with input value (column 1) and one or more space separated output values.
 Thus, the structure could be:

 .. code-block::